OPEC+ debates biggest-ever oil cut, awaits U.S. efforts

-OPEC and its allies are working on a deal for an unprecedented oil production cut equivalent to around 10% of global supply, an OPEC source said, while also waiting to see what action the United States would take as U.S. President Donald Trump met with oil companies on Friday at the White House.
+OPEC and its allies are working on a deal for an unprecedented oil production cut equivalent to around 10% of worldwide supply in what they expect will be a global effort including the United States, but the White House did not make such a commitment after a Friday meeting with oil companies.

-"Oil companies, seeing a decline in price are going to pull back on production," he said, adding that he sees no reason why Trump's talks with Saudi Arabia and Russia on oil will not "bear fruit."
+"Oil companies, seeing a decline in price, are going to pull back on production," he said, adding that he sees no reason why Trump's talks with Saudi Arabia and Russia will not "bear fruit."
 Brouillette, in his call with the industry, did not mention the possibility of U.S. industry production cuts, the source who listened to the call said.

-Canadian Prime Minister Justin Trudeau said he has had direct communication with OPEC and the United States.
-Jason Kenney, the premier of Alberta, Canada's primary oil-producing province, said on Thursday that Alberta was open to joining a production-cut deal.
+Jason Kenney, the premier of Alberta, Canada's primary oil-producing province, said on Friday that the province would join the Monday OPEC call.
 The Norwegian oil and energy ministry declined to comment on Friday on whether Western Europe's largest producer could cut output to support prices.

 Oil prices recovered from the lows of $20 per barrel this week with Brent settling at $34.11 per barrel on Friday, but far below the $66 closing level at the end of 2019.
 Prices plunged in early March after Russia and Saudi Arabia could not come to an agreement to curb output.
 The Saudis shocked the oil industry with an aggressive series of steps to take back market share that included cutting export prices, pumping at maximum production and trying to sell cheaper oil to refiners that buy Russian crude.